sramteke171/javascript-oop/object-oriented-programming.md

 ## Framing (5 min / 0:10)
 The earliest computer programs were written in an imperative style.
 The programs were a series of instructions that changed a program's state.
 Data was loaded into the computer, the program ran and manipulated the data, and some output was produced.
 The first JavaScript programs we wrote followed this imperative style.

+The way that we sometimes think about programming follows this imperative style.
+Have you ever heard of the example of writing a program for a computer to make a peanut-butter and jelly sandwich?
+Part of Harvard's intro to computer science class is having students write a program to tell a computer to make a peanut-butter and jelly sandwich.
+The message is two part: programming is communicating instructions to a computer and these instructions should follow the format of a recipe.
+That programming-as-a-recipe style of thinking is imperative programming and it's wrong.
+That's not what we want to do.
+We don't have time for that.

-Large applications written in imperative style can become confusing.
-To consider the current state of the application, a developer needs to consider all of code that had been run so far.
-This process becomes increasingly difficult as the application grows.
+Large applications written in imperative style become confusing to build and maintain.
+To consider the current state of our application, we need to consider all of code that has run so far.
+That becomes increasingly difficult as the application grows.

 > [Good article explaining the difference between imperative and declarative programming](https://tylermcginnis.com/imperative-vs-declarative-programming/)